StewAlexander-com/NetVendor/ADVANCED.md

 ### Network & API Behavior

 - **Internet connectivity**: API vendor lookups require internet access only when new OUIs are encountered.
 With `--offline` flag, the tool operates entirely without network access, using only the local OUI cache.
-This makes NetVendor suitable for air-gapped networks and ensures consistent, fast results.
+This makes ShadowVendor suitable for air-gapped networks and ensures consistent, fast results.
 - **Offline mode performance**: When using `--offline`, processing is significantly faster (no network latency) and completely deterministic.
 All vendor lookups come from `output/data/oui_cache.json`.
 Uncached MACs will appear as `Unknown` in this mode.
 - **Online mode behavior**: Without `--offline`, the tool will attempt API lookups for unknown OUIs.
 API requests have a 5-second timeout per request to prevent hangs on slow/unreliable networks.
 Failed requests are retried with exponential backoff across multiple services (maximum 2 retry cycles per service).
 - **Rate limiting**: When online, automatic rate limiting (1-2 seconds between calls) prevents API throttling.
 Service rotation handles temporary failures gracefully.